by Susan Sontag

 Alice in Bed is a play by Susan Sontag based on the life and diaries of Alice James (1848-92), sharp witted sister to novelist Henry James and philosopher and psychologist William James.

 In it we accompany Alice through a wonderland populated by poets, dormice, a couple of dancing sailors, an opera singer and Alice’s family.

 The play asks questions about the value of subjective experience in contemporary culture, and historical understandings of illness.

 Tender Buttons production took place in an immersive performance environment designed by artist Ben Jeans Houghton for The Stephenson Works, Newcastle.
-In one of Newcastle’s most historically significant buildings, the audience were invited to explore the world of Alice’s mind as adventures in wonderland unfolded.
+In one of Newcastle’s most historically significant buildings, the audience were invited to explore the world of Alice’s mind her adventures in wonderland unfolded.

 The production was a celebration of subjectivity, imagination and individuality.